nozer0/nozer0.github.io/_posts/en/2014-04-29-numbers-in-computer.md

 ### Normalize ###

-One number can have infinite notation representations, for example, 100110 can be represeted as `110.11 * 2^3`, or `1.1011 * 2^5`, the represent convertion for a number which keeps 1 only in the integer part, is called as 'Normalization'.
+One number can have infinite notation representations, for example, 100110 can be represented as `110.11 * 2^3`, or `1.1011 * 2^5`, the represent conversion for a number which keeps 1 only in the integer part, is called as 'Normalization'.

 Opposite to 'Normalization', 'Denormalization' makes no exponent part.